suconghou/dlna-dart/README.md

     print('server closed');
   });

-  // if you new search() many times , you must use start(reusePort:true) }
+  // if you new DLNAManager() many times , you must use start(reusePort:true) }